mhho3082/dotfiles/README.md

 </details>

 This config uses `brightnessctl` by default;
-if you find `xbacklight` not working, you are advised to switch to `brightnesctl`.
+if you find `xbacklight` not working, please consider switching to `brightnesctl`.

 For fixing brightness issues
 (esp. brightness drops to minimum when (un)plugging), see